vincent-grande/vincent-grande.github.io/_pages/research.md

     </div>
 </div>
 <div class="caption">
     We model the system using a Markov chain.
-As a scientist, we want the robot to make infinite coffee, but only break finitely many coffee mugs.
-(This is an example for an $$\omega$$-regular property.)
+As a scientist, we naturally want the robot to make infinite coffee, but only break finitely many coffee mugs.
+(This is an example for an $$\omega$$-regular property, and the application they were defined for.)
 </div>